 The Queen of Hip Hop Soul

 Mary J. Blige’s name appears twice on So Damn Happy.
 Each time she’s pulling triple duty as co-writer, arranger, and background vocalist.
 “Holdin’ On’” and “No Matter What” were intended for Mary’s album Love & Life (released a few weeks earlier).
 Rumor has it that Mary and Sean Diddy Combs clashed while working on the project.
 Mary decided to hold onto some of the material.
 What results are two stellar tracks where Mary’s wall of sound reinforce Aretha’s testimonies.
 The tone of Mary’s Love & Life was also largely bright and upbeat, so the lyrics fit So Damn Happy like a glove.
-If Mary’s background vocals don’t clearly illustrate her involvement, it’s not clear enough Mary’s contributions, there’s even a line about “hateration” (a nod to Mary’s massive “Family Affair”) on “No Matter What” sure does.
+If Mary’s background vocals don’t clearly illustrate her involvement, a line about “hateration” (a nod to Mary’s massive “Family Affair”) on “No Matter What” sure does.

 The first half of the album undoubtedly hits harder than second.
 The slight diversity and deviation throw the second half.
 Aretha’s own compositions add some strong punch in the middle, especially the title track “So Damn Happy”.
 It’s progression and arrangement are reminiscent of Aretha’s conquering of Sam Cooke’s “You Send Me” from 1968.
 With Aretha at the piano for the track, it elevates things to a level only Aretha and a piano can achieve.
 Afterwards, Burt Bacharach’s “Falling Out Of Love” is a slow, melancholy moment, but it builds into a soaring show out, key change included.
 “Good News” on the other hand is something unique.
 It’s a contemporary gospel track that is the farthest cry from Amazing Grace.
 Yet, there’s something to be said for Aretha mixing in a track about going to church to hear the good word.
 The gospel was always with her.